mnapoli/mnapoli.fr/source/_posts/2014-07-01-retrospective-mycsense-open-source.md

 ## Conclusion

-So this was a big list of most of My C-Sense's open source projects.
+This was a big list of most of My C-Sense's open source projects.
 There are even some more that I didn't mention (because the article is getting quite long), so check out [MyCLabs page](https://github.com/myclabs).

 To conclude on the open source experience *from the company's point of view* (and this is my own opinion here), I can only find it beneficial.

-Of course, don't expect to get contributions right away and have you software developed for you.
+Of course, don't expect to get contributions right away and have your software developed for you.
 Out of all the project we open sourced, we only got a dozen of pull requests.
 And you have to realize that it takes time to manage them, and the issues (which sometimes are just people asking for help).
 Remember than an open source project not maintained is hurting the community rather than helping it.

 That being said, there are many advantages: